-“If the process went according to plan, the 500,000 doses of Moderna vaccine received in July 2021 would have already been administered well before their expiration,” says the DG of the MSPP.
+“If the process went according to plan, the 500,000 doses of the Moderna vaccine received in July 2021 would have already been administered well before they expire,” says the DG of the MSPP.

-The poor record for vaccine coverage forced Haiti to return to the COVAX (a program for global and equitable access to vaccines against COVID-19) more than 250,000 vaccines that would expire on November 6th, 2021 and had to be returned to COVAX so they could be reassigned to other countries with high demand.
+The poor record for vaccine coverage forced Haiti to return to COVAX (a program for global and equitable access to vaccines against COVID-19) more than 250,000 vaccines that were going to expire on November 6th, 2021 so they could be reassigned to other countries with high demand.
 “Vaccination continues.
-The Ministry of Health is trying to open many more vaccination sites in order to avoid such a situation with the 100,000 new doses of the Moderna vaccine received on November 4th, 2021,”says Lauré Adrien.
-The 100,000 doses of vaccine received in Haiti through COVAX is five times less than the first vaccine stock delivered in Haiti.
+The Ministry of Health is trying to open many more vaccination sites in order to avoid such a situation with the 100,000 new doses of the Moderna vaccine received on November 4th, 2021,” says Lauré Adrien.
+The 100,000 doses of vaccine received in Haiti through COVAX is five times less than the first vaccine stock delivered to Haiti.

-According to sociologist Wenchel Jean Baptiste, also director of the Caramed Hospital in the city of Les Cayes, the Haitian population’s refusal to accept the coronavirus vaccine is explained by its behavior in the face of science.
+According to sociologist Wenchel Jean Baptiste, also the Director of the Caramed Hospital in the city of Les Cayes, the Haitian population’s refusal to accept the coronavirus vaccine is explained by its behavior in the face of science.

 “The population of Haiti develops a kind of collective unity toward the disease.
 We don’t need to get vaccinated to fight COVID-19”, he suggested.

-Maxo Noël is a pharmacist but he built this reputation as a practitioner of traditional medicine but he believes Haitians should be vaccinated.
+Maxo Noël is a pharmacist but built his reputation as a practitioner of traditional medicine.
+He believes Haitians should be vaccinated.
 “The people have to be vaccinated.
-The traditional medicine might admittedly cure the mutation of coronavirus, I believe the vaccination is needed to boost the immune system”, he admitted.
+Traditional medicine might admittedly cure the different variations of the coronavirus, but I believe the vaccine is needed to boost the immune system”, he admitted.

 The contribution of herbal teas and traditional medicine

-“Traditional medicine has played a major role in the fight against coronavirus and has allowed us to develop resistance to the disease”, said Jacques.
-He relates that among the medicinal compounds used there were both preventive remedies (ginger-based teas, sagebrush, and aloe vera) and curative remedies (ginger compounds, milk, and other medicinal leaves).
-These recipes are sometimes varied according to the region.
+“Traditional medicine has played a major role in the fight against coronavirus and has allowed us to develop resistance to the disease”, declared Jacques.
+He says that among the medicinal compounds used there were both preventive remedies (ginger-based teas, sagebrush, and aloe vera) and curative remedies (ginger compounds, milk, and other medicinal leaves).
+These recipes sometimes vary according to the region.

-“According to the literature consulted and the prepared monographs on the chemical composition and properties of the products used, it can be said that the population has been able to make an appropriate choice of products and that the recipes used can provide a better solution for many symptoms or even prevent the occurrence of complications of the disease, which testifies to the good knowledge of herbal medicine of the population and its particular ability to handle plants,” reads this document.
+“According to the literature consulted and the prepared monographs on the chemical composition and properties of the products used, it can be said that the population has been able to make an appropriate choice of products and that the recipes used can provide a better solution for many symptoms or even prevent the occurrence of complications of the disease, which speaks to the population’s knowledge of herbal medicine and its notable ability to handle plants,” reads this document.